 - Review your data and, if necessary, conduct interviews with current customers, to understand why they bought from you and how you were different from their other options.

 - Define your Unique Selling Proposition (i.e., what you do) and Unique Value Proposition (i.e., what you do for them) for each ICP.

 - Develop short-form messaging designed solely to get the right person’s attention and generate interest and a desire to learn more.

 As you begin to reliably generate pre-qualified leads in a cost effective way (as related to the hypothesized lifetime value), source prospect data modeled on your ICP(s) and create a process to keep your funnel full!

 A VR app to discover 3-D revenue would be nice, but market development can be learned and it’s something that every founding team needs to identify and practice as a priority.
-Apply these tips from our MXP Online revenue model to achieve sustainable growth.
+Apply these tips from our MXP Online and create the best revenue model for startups to achieve sustainable growth.